andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 16 (Tom Baker)</sub>

 A Douglas Adams-penned episode.
-It’s just okay.
+It's just okay.
 Why is it that Doctor Who just can't do pirates well?

 Story 99; 4 episodes - The Pirate Planet